Tips to Shed Different Types of Body Fat

 2. Pear-shaped body

-This accounts for a large percentage of women and is the result of biology and evolution: to prepare the body for pregnancy.
+Unfortunately, this accounts for a large percentage of women.
+After all, it’s the result of biology and evolution: to prepare the body for pregnancy.

 This body type is more susceptible to cellulitis and fluid retention.
-The good news that the risk for cardiac or metabolic problems is lower in this morphology.
+However, the good news that the risk for cardiac or metabolic problems is lower in this morphology.

 The best exercises include:

 Want to learn more?
 Read: 5 Effective Ways to Lose Belly Fat at Home

 Here, there’s no difference in proportions between the waist, hips and trunk.
 Fat is evenly distributed across the abdomen and thighs.This fat is the easiest to lose.